How to Sell Your House Without a Realtor in California (2026 Guide)

 FSBO means you handle the entire sale yourself — pricing, marketing, showings, negotiations, and paperwork.
 You don't pay a listing agent commission, though you'll typically still offer 2-3% to the buyer's agent (most buyers have one).

-What You'll Need to Do
+What Do You Need to Do as a FSBO Seller?

 • Price the home accurately.
 Overpricing is the #1 FSBO mistake.
 Look at recent comparable sales within half a mile, similar square footage and condition.
 Zillow and Redfin estimates are a starting point, not gospel — they can be off by 5-15% in California markets.